LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Experiments

 \subsection{Synthetic Dataset}

-We introduce a synthetic dataset of 40,000 graphs to test whether LEAP can capture structural differences \emph{independent} of node features.
+We introduce a synthetic dataset of 40,000 graphs to test whether LEAP can capture structural differences \emph{independent} of node features, thus proving that LEAP is indeed a \emph{structural encoding}.
 Each graph has three nodes and contains either zero, one, two, or three edges, yielding a classification task with four classes based on edge count.
-The node features are uniformly sampled from the unit disk $D_1\subset \mathbb{R}^2$ to make the task a purely structural task.
-As architectures we use a standard GCN and GAT architecture as base models.
-We then compare this to the same model enhanced with LEAP added as structural positional encoding.
-For the computation of the ECT used in LEAP, we use 16 directions with a resolution of 16, hence summarizing each graph into a $16\times 16$ ECT.
-The models enhanced with LEAP achieve a perfect prediction score of $100.0 \pm 0.0$, demonstrating the ability of our approach to capture structural properties independent of the node features.
-In contrast, the GCN and GAT models do not obtain perfect scores ($71.83 \pm 0.27$ and $69.44 \pm 0.82$ respectively), demonstrating their inability to capture relevant structural graph properties when informative node features are not available.
+The node features are uniformly sampled from the unit disk $D_1\subset \mathbb{R}^2$ to make the task purely structural.
+We use a standard GCN and GAT architectures as base models, and compare them to the same model enhanced with LEAP added as structural positional encoding.
+For the computation of the ECT used in LEAP, we use $16$ directions with a resolution of $16$, summarizing each graph into a $16\times 16$ ECT.
+The models enhanced with LEAP achieve a perfect accuracy of $100.0 \pm 0.0$, demonstrating LEAP's ability to capture structural properties \emph{independent} of the node features.
+By contrast, the GCN and GAT models alone exhibited lower accuracies~($71.83 \pm 0.27$ and $69.44 \pm 0.82$, respectively), demonstrating their inability to capture relevant structural graph properties when informative node features are not available\footnote{Although LaPE and RWPE are computed independently of node features, we also performed this experiment using these PEs.
+Like LEAP, they achieved perfect accuracy.}.